Notgnoshi/dnd-roll-statistics/README.md

 # TODO

 * [x] Script to automate statistics and plotting for each CSV
+* [x] Aggregate statistics calculation
+* [ ] Table view at the top of the README with links to details?
 * [ ] Generate the README with a template and a script from any sessions in `data/`